gevious/flask_slither/docs/tutorial.rst

     $ virtualenv --no-site-packages library
     $ cd library
     ~/library $ source ./bin/activate
-    ~/library $ pip install Flask-Slither
+    ~/library $ pip install Flask-Slither python-dateutil pytz blinker

 All dependencies needed for Flask-Slither will be installed, so there is no need to explicitly install Flask first.
 The output will reveal that Flask is, in fact, installed as well.

 .. note::
-  The dateutil, pytz and blinker libraries are installed by default and are used by some of the authentication module.
+  The dateutil, pytz and blinker libraries a are used by some of the authentication module.
 If you're running a lean system and don't want the overhead, you can override the modules that need the libraries and remove them from your virtualenv.

 To make sure that your install was successful open a python prompt and type the following::